Kowalov/Pathfinding-Algorithm-Visualization/README.md

 List of features ready:
 * A* search algorithm done in python.
 * Algorithm work visualization in pygame
+* Ability to change start and finish points and delate / change barriers

 ## Status
 Project finished